Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 It is rejected because:

 * a string that is good opaque identity is not necessarily a good or legal Java, JavaScript, Objective-C, Swift, or WebAssembly name;
-* changing a foreign-language name should not change Kotlin-to-Kotlin linkage;
 * one value cannot express Objective-C selector and Swift source-name distinctions cleanly; and
 * the behavior would re-couple the two layers separated by the core proposal, even when this is not needed by the end user.